unicode-org/icu/docs/userguide/dev/rules_update.md

     -  ICU rules match a run of text that does not have boundaries in its interior (unless the rule contains a "hard break", represented by a '/'.
 UAX and CLDR rules, on the other hand, tell whether a single text position is or is not a break, with the rule expressing pre and post context around that position.
 This transformation is generally not hard, and the ICU form  of the rules is often simpler.

+    In the line break rules, for the most part, rules begin and end with required (non-conditional) characters of some class other than `$CM`.
+By convention, line break rules never chain on `$CM`.
+Rules beginning with a combining mark all have the form `^$CM+ $Something`, meaning that they only match at the start of text, that they can't be chained into.
+This helps keep the overall chaining behavior of the line break rules somewhat easier to understand.

 4.  **Rebuild the ICU data with the updated rules.**

         cd icu4c/source/data
         make

+    This runs the `genbrk` tool.
+The tool looks for a Unicode signature byte sequence and otherwise assumes the rule files are encoded as UTF-8; in the ICU source tree, rule files are encoded as UTF-8.

 5.  **Rerun the data-driven test**, `rbbi/TestExtended`.
 With luck, it may pass.
 Failures fall into two classes: